 - Plug your dryer directly into the power socket, not into a double adaptor, extension cord or power board.

-- If wall mounting, ensure your drier is securely fastened to the wall following the manufacturer's instructions.
+- If wall mounting, make sure your dryer is securely fastened to the wall following the manufacturer's instructions.
 Consider professional installation if DIY isn't your thing.

-- Kids love to explore and can easily climb inside your dryer – if you have small children, avoid models which start automatically when the door is closed (see the criteria 'unit starts when door shuts' in the comparison table in our review).
+- Kids love to explore and can easily climb inside your dryer – if you have small children, avoid models which start automatically when the door is closed (see the criteria 'Unit starts when door shuts' in the comparison table of our reviews).

 - Allow good ventilation around the dryer.

 - Don't load clothes that have had flammable materials spilled on them such as oils.
 Wash these in hot water with extra laundry detergent before drying.

 - Only load clothes, towels and linen.

-- Do not put items of clothing with rubber or foam attached to them.
+- Do not put items of clothing with rubber or foam attached to them in the dryer.